aalto-trafficsense/regular-routes-server/README.md

     - go to the regular-routes-server folder
     $ source venv/bin/activate

-note: There is educational license available for Intellij-Idea and PyCharm ultimate versions with aalto email.
+_Note: There is an educational license available for Intellij-Idea and PyCharm ultimate versions with aalto email._